guyujie/vpc/errors.md

 ## instance_sec_volume_over_quota

-**Message**: The instance could not be created due to the volume attachments number is over quota.
+**Message**: The instance could not be created due to the volume attachments number would exceed the quota.

-When the instance CPU cores is less than 4, no more than 4 secondary volumes can be requested.
+1. When creating instance, no more than 4 secondary volumes can be requested.

-When the instance CPU cores is equal to or more then 4, no more then 12 secondary volumes can be requested.
+2. When attaching volume to existing instnace, if the CPU cores < 4, no more than 4 secondary volumes can be requested, and if the CPU cores >= 4, no more then 12 secondary volumes can be requested.

 ## key_exists